DarkWav/SAC/README.md

 # VAC (VoidAntiCheat)

-## THIS HAS IN FACT NOTHING TO DO WITH VALVE ANTICHEAT OR VALVE CORPORATION
+## THIS HAS IN FACT NOTHING TO DO WITH VALVE ANTICHEAT OR VALVE CORPORATION.

 ## [The future of VAC and incoming updates](https://github.com/DarkWav/VAC/wiki/The-Future-of-VAC-and-3.1.0-Update!)